Summary: Parables for Stewards, Pt. 5

 “Learn from people's mistakes, which is sad, because somebody always pays a price.”

 The Greek version of verse 9 has nothing to do with exploiting people; it reads, “And I say to you, ‘Make to yourselves friends of the mammon of unrighteousness, so that when you fail, they may receive you into everlasting habitations.’”
-We are to be friends, not lovers or haters of money.
-“Worldly wealth” - mammon in Greek, is not idealistic; it is indeed unrighteous, yet we need not treat mammon as enemy or Satan.
-It is the value or significance we attach to it is the problem.
-Jesus is not saying money is everything, but like the Chinese say, “Money is not everything; but without it nothing works.”
-Jesus concluded the parable by appending verses 10-12 and making sure the hearers knew that he was not advocating deceit and dishonesty.
+“Use” (v 9) is an imperative.
+We are to be “friends,” not lovers or haters of money.
+“Worldly wealth” (mammon in Greek) is not idealistic; it is indeed unrighteous, yet we need not treat mammon as enemy or Satan.
+The problem is the value or significance we attach to it.
+Jesus is not saying money is everything.
+As the Chinese say, “Money is not everything; but without it nothing works.”
+Jesus concluded the parable by appending verses 10-12, making sure the hearers knew that He was not advocating deceit and dishonesty.

 The problem of the manager in the story was that he was a hireling who did not care one way or the other about his employer’s money.
-A servant who had everything to lose would care passionately about his master’s money, but not so a hireling who had nothing to lose but a mere job in losing all of his employer’s money.
+A servant who had everything to lose would care passionately about his master’s money, but not a hireling who had nothing to lose but a mere job.
+A hireling would not care about losing all his employer’s money.

 Jesus turned the story around to make it an investment issue.
 The manager was not trustworthy with his first employer and not truthful with his next employers.
-True, he got away with it, but only with “very little,” or “least” in Greek, on this side of earth.
-The handling of “worldly wealth” (11) is not a salvation test, but a stewardship test.
+True, he got away with it, but only with “very little” (“least” in Greek) on this side of earth.
+The handling of “worldly wealth” (v 11) is not a salvation test, but a stewardship test.
 What Jesus said about the manager is true of us.
-The money you have in your pocket, wallet or bank is not yours, but the Lord’s.
+The money you have in your pocket, wallet, or bank is not yours, but the Lord’s.
 God gave you money not as an enjoyment but as an examination, and not as an amusement but an assessment.

 Not many things can truly test a person, but money is as basic and as convincing a test as any.
-Most people spend their money on themselves, some their money on others, but few spend on things of God.
-The point is not whether you are frugal or lavish, since God does not need money, but whether you are trustworthy, or the Greek word “faithful.”
+Most people spend their money on themselves, some spend their money on others, but few spend their money on things of God.
+The point is not whether you are frugal or lavish, since God does not need money, but whether you are trustworthy (the Greek word is faithful, v 11).
 Can He give money to you in good faith?
-Are you going to spend it without thinking and without guilt like the manger, like you are the rightful owner and not God?
+Will you spend it without thinking and without guilt like the manger, as if you are the rightful owner and not God?

-God evaluates the person, not the possessions or property.
-He did not intend for you to be a shopper, but a steward.
-He intends for you to channel resources, not consume resources.
-Jesus said: “It is more blessed to give than to receive.”
+God evaluates the person, not his possessions or property.
+He intends for us to be stewards, not shoppers.
+He intends for us to channel resources, not consume resources.
+Jesus said, “It is more blessed to give than to receive.”
 (Acts 20:35)

-Conclusion: Adults are finding to their pain that all the money in the world cannot buy their children good instincts, quick intuition and timely intervention.
-Young people live a sheltered life.
-They are taught to be good people and are protected from bad people.
-They have much but they lack heart; they have education, information and intelligence in hand but not wisdom, diplomacy and maturity in sight.
-Parents, do you shy away from telling your kids that having character is better than having cash?
-Have you lost your identity and be too identical or be too identified with the world?
+Conclusion: All the money in the world cannot buy good instincts, quick intuition, or timely intervention.
+Many people today live a sheltered life.
+They have much but they lack heart; they have education, information, and intelligence in hand but not wisdom, diplomacy, and maturity in sight.
+Do you believe having character is better than having cash?
+Have you lost your identity?
+Are you too identified with the world?
 Hold to your ideals, but don’t be too idealistic either.
 Have you learned to integrate faith with life?
 Are you in the world but not of the world?
-We should not be invested in, identified with or imitators of the world and its way of life but we should not be irrelevant, ignorant and impractical either.
+We should not be invested in, identified with, or imitators of the world and its way of life, but we should not be irrelevant, ignorant, and impractical either.
 The challenge is to make faith a way of life, not to make money an issue.

 Victor Yap